 #2 History of Proven Success

-This is such an obvious criterion that many overlook or take it for granted.
+This is such an obvious piece of vendor selection criteria that many overlook or take it for granted.
 The sad truth is that many software companies are excellent self-promoters, but their solutions over-promise and under-deliver.
-In order to get the truth, you need to look beyond a vendor's website and marketing materials.
+In order to get the truth, you need to look beyond a vendor’s website and marketing materials.

 First, look to third-party sources that provide global recognition, such as Gartner and IDC, as well as trusted review sites like G2 Crowd.
 Second, scrutinize a vendor’s current client list and customer success stories.
 Look for companies that “look like you” as well as those that are considered leaders in their respective areas.
 Third, ask for and talk to a vendor’s references.
 Finally, consider the vendor’s experience and tenure offering VMI.
 VMI may be new to you, but it’s not new to the world.
 Choose a vendor with a proven track record and obvious commitment to providing a world-class VMI solution.